arananet/TzxDuino-Reloaded/README.md

 # Acrylic case

-I also made an acrylic case for this pcb. https://www.thingiverse.com/thing:2535743
+I also made an acrylic case for this pcb. https://www.thingiverse.com/thing:2535743 (not updated for version 1.4 yet)

 # Updates

+23/04/2018: Fix some issues with the op amp, adding two resistors (jgilcas).
+Removed the solder jumper and the spst switch and change both with an DPDT switch (A.Villena).
+Changed the orientation of the external connection to make it compatible with the SUGARLESS project (spark2k06).

+Bom updated.

 17/02/2018: Add a screen voltage selector, this is because some chinese oled screen came with the VCC and GND mixed.
 This can be change on the screen (there are two resistros to swap voltage) but it will more fast to select onboard with two new available solder jumpers.